ProAltis/Changelogs/LoginAPI.md

 ----------

+*this information may be outdated.
+The API may not function as it did before.*

 Login API is one of the crucial parts of the Project Altis system, as this validates users are: the correct person, have the correct details and have setup two-factor authentication.